Great Lakes Scrip Center

 Robert's Rules of Order recommends a monthly report showing the balance at the beginning of the month, plus receipts (cash in), and less disbursements (checks out), with the ending balance at the bottom.
 If your parent group operates under a preapproved annual budget, your standard report might also include year-to-date performance against plan for each of your budget categories.

-The completed report should be signed by the treasurer, presented at your regular meeting, and filed for future reference.
+The completed report should be presented at your regular meeting and filed for future reference.
 If you keep your financial records in a computer-based system, you may be able to generate the report automatically from the system.
 Check your user manual or online help for advice.

 4. Reconcile Monthly